echen333/stanford-cs336/README.md

 ## Acknowledgments

-Thank you very much to the Stanford CS336 teaching team.
+Thank you very much to the Stanford CS336 teaching team for their high quality lecture and assignments.
 Course materials and starter code provided by them on their github.
-All code are implementations following the assignment specs.